Hansimov/tclogger/README.md

 from tclogger import get_now_ts, get_now_str, get_now_ts_str
 from tclogger import TIMEZONE, set_timezone, tcdatetime from tclogger import ts_to_str, str_to_ts, dt_to_str, unify_ts_and_str
-from tclogger import CaseInsensitiveDict, dict_to_str from tclogger import dict_to_table_str from tclogger import dict_get, dict_set, dict_get_all, dict_set_all
+from tclogger import CaseInsensitiveDict, dict_to_str, dict_to_lines
+from tclogger import dict_to_table_str from tclogger import dict_get, dict_set, dict_get_all, dict_set_all
-from tclogger import FileLogger from tclogger import TCLogbar, TCLogbarGroup from tclogger import brk, brc, brp
+from tclogger import dict_flatten from tclogger import FileLogger from tclogger import TCLogbar, TCLogbarGroup from tclogger import brk, brc, brp